This fully online course prepares students for the State of Ohio CDCA Phase I certificate requirements.

 This course meets the Ohio Chemical Dependency Professional Board (OCDP) requirements for the Chemical Dependency Counselor Assistant (CDCA) Phase I.

-The next start for the CDCA Phase I Certificate Requirements course is May 18th, 2015.
-The course will run from May 18th-July 10th.
+The next start for the CDCA Phase I Certificate Requirements course is March 14th, 2016.
+The course will run from March 14th-May 6th.

 To learn more information about the CDCA Certificate online, visit our FAQ's page.